KemiilBlacKs/laravel-tmdb/README.md

 I had some problems with the movie listings, some fields like 'title' are replaced by 'name' and 'release_date' by 'first_air_date'.
 I put a condition on the view to fix this.

+For authentication, I used the [Jetstream]('https://jetstream.laravel.com/2.x/installation.html) package with livewire.

+## What I learned

+✅ How to use the Laravel 9 framework

+✅ How to use the php artisan command

+✅ How to use the Docker CLI commands

+✅ How to use the TMDb API

+✅ How to use the TailwindCSS package with Laravel

+✅ How to use the Jetstream package

+✅ How to use the migration command